braingeneers/SIMS/README.md

 ```

 ## Custom training jobs / logging
-To customize the underlying `pl.Trainer` and Tabnet model params, we can initialize the SIMS model like
+To customize the underlying `pl.Trainer` and SIMS model params, we can initialize the SIMS model like
 ```python
 from pytorch_lightning.loggers import WandbLogger from pytorch_lightning.callbacks import EarlyStopping, LearningRateMonitor